What you’ll learn

 - Identify stakeholders and understand their needs

-- Develop a CSR Program linked with the SDG Framework
+- Develop a CSR Program linked to the SDG Framework